 Epithermal gold and silver mineralization and porphyry copper and gold mineralization

 The Nechako Gold property comprises 10 mineral tenures totalling 2,975 hectares in the Nechako Plateau Region of central British Columbia.
-The property consists of two option agreements, Porphyry and Chutanli, to acquire 100% interest subject to a 1.5% NSR on each agreement.
+The property comprises two option agreement, Porphyry and Chutanli, under which Tower can acquire 100% interest in the property subject to a 1.5% NSR on each agreement.

 The road-accessible Nechako gold property is approximately 30 kilometres northeast of New Gold Inc.'s significant Blackwater development project.
 Blackwater contains a proven and probable total mineral reserve of 8.2 million ounces of gold with 60.8 million ounces of silver (source: New Gold Inc. website).
 The centre of the property is approximately 80 kilometres south of Vanderhoof, BC.